 - Any other important requirements.

-Once you’ve decided what you need from your flooring, consider the trade-offs of materials that meet your needs.
-Following are the major factors in determining a flooring material’s environmental and health impacts.
+Once you’ve decided what you need from your flooring, consider the trade-offs involved in the materials that meet your needs.
+The following are the major factors in determining a flooring material’s environmental and health impacts:

-Ideally, flooring materials originate with a renewable substance: for example, bamboo, wood and cork originate from plants.
-While ceramic tile and stone are plentiful, they are not renewable, notes Andrew Mangan, an architect and builder in Los Angeles.
+Ideally, flooring materials originate with a renewable substance; for example, bamboo, wood and cork originate from plants.
+Although ceramic tile and stone are plentiful, they are not renewable, notes Andrew Mangan, an architect and builder in Los Angeles.

 “The whole idea is to use and reuse and recycle, and use products that can be reharvested quickly,” he says.
 “Obviously stone can never be reharvested—over millions of years, maybe.
 I’d be happy if I didn’t use any natural stone, or any hardwood that wasn’t sustainable.”

-How renewable materials like wood or bamboo are harvested is crucial.
-Both can be cultivated or harvested in environmentally destructive ways, so it’s important to select sustainably harvested products.
+How renewable materials like wood or bamboo are cultivated or harvested is crucial, so select sustainably harvested products.
 Look for wood and bamboo products certified by the Forest Stewardship Council (FSC).

-Also consider products salvaged from existing structures (including wood, stone, and tile) and recycled or partially recycled materials (including rubber flooring made from used automobile tires).
-These have substantial mechanical energy costs but require little additional input of virgin resources.
+Also consider products salvaged from existing structures (including wood, stone and tile) and recycled or partially recycled materials (such as rubber flooring made from used automobile tires).
+These have substantial mechanical energy costs, but require little additional input of virgin resources.

 Some flooring materials (such as Asian bamboo or European linoleum) must be shipped great distances, increasing their embodied energy cost and total environmental impact.
-The U.S. Green Building Council’s LEED (Leadership in Energy and Environmental Design) program recommends using materials that originate within 500 miles of your home to help keep embodied energy costs low.
+USGBC's LEED rating system recommends using materials that originate within 500 miles of your home to help keep embodied energy costs low.